 - Providing non-monetary support, like administration, community, care and prayer

 - Providing one time or ongoing financial support

 - Serve on an Advisory Support Team for a church planter

 If you want to get involved in church planting in any of these ways (or more), please reach out to Molly DuQue.

 :: There is a Foursquare Kids’ Curriculum in the works.
 When will it be ready and how do I get it?

 The new Foursquare kids’ curriculum is called Build.
 It’s a Foursquare distinct curriculum highlighting Jesus as Savior, Healer, Baptizer and King.
-The Foursquare Kids’ Curriculum will be completed and launched this year at Connection 2022.
+A new Foursquare Kids’ Curriculum is in development.
 In the meantime, Reed Sowell, our District NextGen Coordinator, recommends the following kids’ curriculum:

 - Children’s Ministry Curriculum | Grow Kids Curriculum (growcurriculum.org)